alexbers/asmon/README.md

 ## How to Develop Checkers  ##

-The platfom has a simple API, that requires knowledge of only two things:
+The platfom has a simple API, that requires knowledge of two things:

 1. The `checker` decorator to mark your function to be periodicaly launched
 2. The `alert` function to signal if something is wrong